-As the table illustrates, households within the PMA reside mostly in owner-occupied residences.
-Nationally, approximately two-thirds of the population resides in owner-occupied housing units, and one-third resides in renter-occupied housing units.
-Therefore, there is a lower percentage of renters in the PMA than the nation.
-This percentage is projected to slightly decrease over the next five years.
-However, the number of renter households in the PMA is projected to increase over the same time period.
+As the table illustrates, roughly one fifth of the senior households in the PMA are renters.
+Nationally, approximately 85 percent of the senior population resides in owner-occupied housing units, and 15 percent resides in renter-occupied housing units.
+Therefore, there is a larger percentage of senior renters in in the PMA than the nation.
+The percentage of senior renter population is projected to increase over the next five years.
+This bodes well for the Subject's proposed units.

+2c.
 Household Income